zothsu/zothsu/README.md

 - 🔭 I’m currently working on ...A group project, a [Photo Sharing Application](https://github.com/tomit4/django_with_postgres) utilizing Django with a Postgress Database
 - 🌱 I’m currently learning ...
-The LAMP stack
+DevOps Principles
 - 🤔 I’m looking for help with ...
 Project Management
 - 💬 Ask me about ...
 How to keep your kitchen knives sharp and home improvement topics